WailGree/tech-interview-workbook-cdne/docs/module_oop.md

 ### Error handling

 #### What does 'fail fast' mean in terms of exception handling?
 Why is it a good practice?
+The fail fast principle stands for stopping the current operation as soon as any unexpected error occurs.
+Adhering to this principle generally results in a more stable solution.
 ## Computer Science

 ### Data structures